 3. The President may request clarifications of either recommendations or evidence in the WPAF.
 All requests for clarification shall be in writing.

-4. The President shall make a final, independent decision on each promotion recommendation and shall notify each faculty member under review in writing, of that decision and of the reasons for the decision by the date specified by the Collective Bargaining Agreement.
+4. The President shall make a final, independent decision on each promotion recommendation and shall notify each faculty member under review in writing of that decision and of the reasons for the decision by the date specified by the Collective Bargaining Agreement.
+Satisfying the requirements for positive recommendation on promotion does not in itself constitute a guarantee of promotion, as the final decision is made by the President.

 REFERENCES: CBA Articles 11, 14, 15, 16, 20, 27, 28, 29, 31

 Final Report of the Faculty Scholar Blue Ribbon Committee (APM)

+Policy on Academic Organization and Governance (APM 113)

-Policy on the Assessment of Teaching Effectiveness (APM)
+Policy on the Assessment of Teaching Effectiveness (APM 322)

+Policy on Probationary Plans and Faculty Mentoring (APM 324)

 Recommended by